crisperdue/prooftoys/doc/proving.md

 ### Mathtoys concepts

-#### Things
+#### Values

-Mathtoys starts with boolean values (true and false written as T and F), and individuals such as numbers.
+Mathtoys starts with boolean values (true and false written as T and F), and individuals such as numbers, which you may enter as integers with an optional minus sign.
 Beyond this, given any two types, functions from one to the other also constitute a type.
 This results in types for concepts found in most of mathematics, Including the usual predicates, sets, and relations.

-The boolean operator "not", for example, is a fucntion that maps from a boolean value to a boolean value.
+The boolean operator "not", for example, is a function that maps from a boolean value to a boolean value.
 The boolean operator "and" maps from a pair of boolean values to a boolean value.
 The function that maps a number x to x*x maps from individuals (specifically numbers) to